-For many of the RAF's variables, the Department uses the most recent American Community Survey (ACS) 5-Year Estimate data available.
+For many of the RAF's variables, the Department uses the most recent American Community Survey (ACS) 5-Year Estimates data available.
 Land area data are not available in the annually released ACS; therefore, decennial census data must be used for the Regional Coverage Factor.
+The RAF currently uses the 2010 Decennial Census SF1 tables for land area.